SidingsMedia/Sidings-Media-Railway-Controller/docs/hardware.rst

 Repository
 ----------

-The repository for the firmware can be located at https://github.com/SidingsMedia/SMRC-hardware
+The repository for the hardware can be located at https://github.com/SidingsMedia/SMRC-hardware